commercial-emacs/commercial-emacs/README.md

 GNU Emacs collector, which upon allocating say a cons cell, will let it remain at its birth address in perpetuity.

-GNU Emacs's mark-sweep-free-list collector has been unfairly maligned, generally by undergraduates who just implemented a toy moving collector for their PL class.
-They might be surprised to know that the Cheney moving collector predates Emacs's Boehm collector by twenty years.
+GNU Emacs's mark-sweep-free-list collector has been unfairly maligned as antiquated, generally by undergraduates who just implemented a toy moving collector for their PL class.
+They might be surprised to know that the Boehm paper on which Emacs's collector is based was published twenty years *after* Cheney's paper on moving collection.

 But one thing moving collectors can do that non-moving ones can't is *generational* sequestration, that is, keeping the youngest cohort of Lisp values separated from older ones.
-This allows faster intermediary mark phases which only collect the "nursery" generation.
+This allows fast, intermediary cycles which only scan the "nursery" generation (the rationale being old objects are very likely to still be referenced).
 A non-moving collector must traverse the full set on each cycle since its allocations are interleaved.
+This is why Emacs bros are as eager to raise collection thresholds as motherboard jockeys are to overclock their BIOS.

 ### Isn't this xemacs all over again?